Infineon/mtb-example-hal-spi-master/README.md

       ```
    </details>

+5. Connect the SPI slave kit to your PC using the provided USB cable through the KitProg3 USB connector.
+By default, the code example is configured to work in 'Master' mode, please open the *main.c* file and set the `SPI_MODE` macro to `SPI_MODE_SLAVE` mode, and follow **Step 4**.

-4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+6. After programming, the application starts automatically.
+Confirm master kit output the following information on the UART terminal.

    **Figure 1.
 Terminal output on program startup**

    ![](images/terminal_window.png)

-5. Confirm that the kit LED blinks at approximately 1 Hz.
+7. Confirm that the slave kit LED blinks at approximately 1 Hz.

 ## Debugging